 4. Enabling NHS Pharmaceutical Care Transformation

 The Health and Social Care Delivery Plan sets out an ambitious programme of change for health and social care in Scotland.
-The level of planning and delivery required though health and social care integration, improving population health, implementing the National Clinical Strategy and changing how NHS organisations work together with local authorities and with other partners, requires a different approach at both regional and national levels.
+The level of planning and delivery required through health and social care integration, improving population health, implementing the National Clinical Strategy and changing how NHS organisations work together with local authorities and with other partners, requires a different approach at both regional and national levels.

 We can provide better clinical outcomes and more efficient, consistent and sustainable services for staff and service users through NHS Boards, Integration Authorities and other partners working more collaboratively and effectively to plan and deliver services.
 Work is already underway regionally and nationally to identify areas which would benefit from being planned and delivered on that basis.
 This includes the preparation of regional delivery plans and a national delivery plan.

 While playing to the strengths of the pharmacy team is crucial to achieving excellence, they must also have the resilience to be able to respond and adapt to the needs and pressures facing our modern health and social care system.
 In order to do this we have identified three key enablers as priorities for action.
 These are: developing the pharmacy workforce, improving access to and use of digital information and technologies, and planning for a sustainable, flexible and resilient approach to delivery of NHS pharmaceutical care across Scotland.

 It is important that as we shift the balance of care and pharmacists take on expanded clinical roles that involve providing clinics and managing caseloads or undertaking other new tasks previously carried out by another healthcare professional, people are confident that they are receiving the best NHS pharmaceutical care that is safe, effective and person-centred, and which meets their needs and wishes.
 Building confidence and an understanding of the enhanced role of the pharmacist is as important with the multidisciplinary team as it is with the people we support, carers and the public.